 Regretfully, no. Choir is a group of adults who get together for just two hours a week, and the focus is on singing.
 We’d be happy to meet your child/pet at a choir social event, but they can cause too much distraction at rehearsals.
 (Assistance animals are, of course, welcome.)

 Does it cost money to join the choir?

 We don’t want finances to be a barrier to anyone’s involvement.
 Everyone pays $5 per year to become a member of the Society.
 There is a $15 one-time music fee when you first join the choir.
 (If paying that all at once is a problem, talk to our Treasurer.)
-The amount you pay to help support the choir on top of that is up to you.
+The amount you pay on top of that is up to you.
 The suggested monthly donation is $30, but some people pay less, and some pay more.